-The SHAHEEN of Iqbal, who sacrificed his life to defend his Islamic State, is known as Rashid Minhas Shaheed, who received the honours of Nishan-e-Haider at his younger ages.
+The SHAHEEN of Iqbal, who sacrificed his life to defend his Islamic State, is known as Rashid Minhas Shaheed, who was the only PAF to receive the honour of achieving highest valour award of Nishan-e-Haider at his younger ages.
 He was born in Lahore on February 17, 1951.
 His passion became an example of patriotism for the youth.

 Rashid Minhas was an air force pilot.
 He martyred but still alive in the heart of Muslims.
 He is the national hero of Pakistan, and the whole nation remembers him every year on his birthday to pay high tribute to his bravery action.